Spanish Audio Lessons: Our Top 40 Resources to Learn Spanish with Audio

 This expansive website for Spanish speakers and students offers a huge selection of audiolibros (audiobooks) and even videolibros (videobooks) where the text appears on-screen while the book is being read.

 There’s a bunch of other useful stuff here apart from audio, all free to download, including:

 - Textos paralelos (parallel texts, bilingual readers with text in English and Spanish side-by-side)

 - Spanish news with transcripts and quizzes

-- Kindle — For reading e-books, but has some cool audio features which you’ll learn about if you keep reading.
+- Kindle: For reading e-books, but it also has some cool audio features that you’ll learn about if you keep reading

 Audible and Kindle are more interconnected than you might have known.
 You can use Whispersync and Immersion Reading to sync up your e-books and audiobooks.

 Although Amazon resources, for the most part, aren’t free, you can enjoy a free Audible trial and find many free e-books on the Kindle store.

 Would you like to learn more about the whole Spanish-speaking world?

 You can do that while learning the Spanish language itself, thanks to Lenaglia.